RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 2. The RA examines the presented credential for biometric data that can be linked to the applicant (e.g., a photograph on the credential itself or a securely linked photograph of applicant), and

 3. The credential presented in step 3) a) i) above shall be verified by the RA for currency and legitimacy (e.g., the agency ID is verified as valid).
-Typically this is accomplished by querying official records maintained by the organization that issued the credential.
+Typically, this is accomplished by querying official records maintained by the organization that issued the credential.

 2. Process \#2: